 - Determine current-state of existing IT infrastructure, processes, and services.

 - Develop the desired future-state of IT and the services that the organization needs to provide.

 - Develop a ‘roadmap’ that depicts how the organization will get to the future-state from the current-state; can be also be referred to as a ‘From-To Map’.

 - Develop the tactical plan to execute on the high-level ‘roadmap’.

 How can I ensure that my organization has the best-trained professionals in ITIL Service Management?

 A comprehensive understanding of ITIL Service Management fundamental principles has become increasingly important to the efficiency and productivity of any organization offering IT services.
 Whether your organization has professionals that are new to IT services or they have been in the industry for many years, you should consider ITIL training for your organization.

-Thought Rock offers online ITIL training designed to help managers and IT professionals meet or exceed the conditions of international service guidelines.
+Thought Rock offers online ITIL certification course designed to help managers and IT professionals meet or exceed the conditions of international service guidelines.